Manleyb/CFGtoRandomSentanceGenerator/readme.md

 File format:
 For example valid file formats see test 1-3 in the project folder.

-However to explain how to create a valid testfile I will gie the example from test2.txt as it is more standard to a normal CFG then test1 and simpler then test3
+However to explain how to create a valid testfile I will give the example from test2.txt as it is more standard to a normal CFG then test1 and simpler then test3

 Test2.txt: